 - Jelly — I like a strawberry or raspberry jelly, and I just tried Molly Yeh’s raspberry rose donuts that were heaven!!
 I love the touch of rose water in the jelly.

 - Cream — the “cream” in a cream-filled donut is usually a frosting of sorts.
-I like filling with my American buttercream.
+I like filling with this special cream filling.

 - Bavarian cream — this is simply a pastry cream and it’s so, so good!!
 My pastry cream in this recipe is perfect for filling donuts.